peppertech/OracleJETWorkshop2019/part1.md

 ### (d) Use External Data

 Rather than providing a Web Component together with its own data, we want to be able to pass in data from outside the Web Component.
-In this section, as an intermediate step, we will move the 'data.json' file outside the Web Component, while in subsequent sections we will access it via a REST endpoint.
+In this section, as an intermediate step, we will move the 'data.json' file outside the Web Component, while in subsequent sections we will access the data via a REST endpoint.

 1. Move the 'data.json' file into a folder outside the Web Component, that is, in the containing application in a new folder in 'src/js', named 'data', as shown below: